-Please welcome Millie from Real Food for Less Money.
+Please welcome Millie from Homespun Oasis.
 Millie went back to work recently.
 She learned a ton from juggling her usual commitment to serving real food on a budget and the added load of being away from home 50 hours a week.
 In this guest post, she shares all her tips and ideas to make Real Food, Fast a reality for other working moms (or dads).
 She’s convinced me!
 This post is full of such wisdom, you’ve got to read every word.
 Thanks, Millie! –Wardee

 Recently my husband and I decided that I would sign up with a couple of temporary agencies.
 I used to work full time outside the home but it had been two years since that time.
 When I worked before, we did not eat a real/traditional/whole foods diet.
 One thing that Joe and I knew was that even if I was going to work, we did not want our nutrition to suffer.

 Would it be possible for me to work at the occasional ‘job’ and still eat well?
 We were not too concerned about the short-term, part-time assignments, but what if I was working a full time assignment that lasted for a week or longer?
 At this point in our food journey, I am making pretty much everything from scratch and some days I spend a fair amount of time in the kitchen.
 Honestly, I love my time in the kitchen and it doesn’t seem like I am in there that much.
 But even so, there is no way that I can continue that and work full time (plus do all the other things that needed doing around here).
 In addition, just because I was going to be working on occasion, our grocery budget needed to stay the same.
 We didn’t want to fritter away any money I made on ‘convenience’ foods.